-Israel's blockade of Gaza means that access to medicine is severely limited, as is medical equipment.
+Israel's blockade of Gaza means that access to medicine is severely limited, as is access to medical equipment.

-In combination with tens of thousands of injured and widespread malnutrition in the midst of a 22-month-long war, it means that multiresistant bacteria lead to more severe disease progression, increased spread of infectious diseases and more deaths, reports The Guardian with reference to the study, which has been published in The Lancet.
+In combination with tens of thousands of injured and widespread malnutrition in the midst of a 22-month-long war, it means that multiresistant bacteria lead to more severe disease progression, increased spread of infectious diseases, and more deaths, reports The Guardian with reference to the study, which has been published in the medical journal The Lancet.

 "Frightful situation picture"

-The results are based on over 1,300 samples from the hospital al-Ahli, which has one of the few microbiological laboratories that still functions in Gaza.
-In two-thirds of the samples, the report authors found the presence of multiresistant bacteria.
+The results are based on over 1,300 samples from the hospital al-Ahli, which has one of the few microbiological laboratories that still works in Gaza.
+In two-thirds of the samples, the authors of the report found the presence of multiresistant bacteria.

 This means longer and worse disease progression and a high risk of spread to others.
 It means an increased risk of dying from very common infections.
 It means more amputations.
-It is a frightful situation picture, says Krystel Moussally, epidemiological advisor at Doctors without Borders and co-author of other studies on multiresistant bacteria, to Guardian.
+It's a frightful situation picture, says Krystel Moussally, epidemiological advisor at Doctors without Borders and co-author of other studies on multiresistant bacteria, to The Guardian.

 One of the co-authors, Bilal Irfan, on the other hand, calls the study "particularly alarming" and at the same time points out that the researchers cannot create a comprehensive picture due to the fact that such a large proportion of Gaza's healthcare facilities have been destroyed and healthcare personnel killed in Israel's constant bombardment.